margmidlun/AfterEffects/README.md

 - Add mask to a layer
 - Customize text
 - Put text in motion
-- Match a moving camera
+- Mask in a moving camera
 - Rotoscope
 - Audition
   - hljóðvinnsla og blöndun